opensearch-project/opensearch-py-ml/DEVELOPER_GUIDE.md

  }
 ```

-For OpenSearch versions 2.8 and above
+For OpenSearch versions 2.8 or above

 ```yml
  PUT /_cluster/settings